The white dove bird is an international symbol of peace and harmony.

 This is a display of the traits of faithfulness and filial piety.

 This plays a part in it having the symbolism of fidelity and longevity in Chinese culture.
+The book of odes (詩經) has mentioned this bird explicitly.

 It is also associated with fertility as the “Maiden who sends children” Song Zi Niang Niang (送子娘娘) is sometimes depicted with a dove on her headdress.